ryEllison/expoFitter/README.md

 # Overview

-**expoFitter** is a specialized tool for visualizing and fitting non-linear electrophysiological data, built using R, shiny, and flexdashboard.
-Designed to model slow neuronal currents like the calcium-dependent potassium current ($I_{KCa}$), **expoFitter** provides robust methodologies for fitting and analyzing current kinetics through single- and double-exponential models.
-This allows researchers to extract time constants and assess model fitness, giving insight into current dynamics.
-While expoFitter does not directly measure intracellular calcium ($[Ca^{2+}]_i$) dynamics, the tool’s modeling logic and uncovered temporal information has been effectively used as an indirect measure of $[Ca^{2+}]_i$ changes in neurons of the lobster pyloric network, as demonstrated in ongoing research (Ellison et al., *in progress*; Thuma et al., *in progress*).
-The tool’s robust non-linear least squares optimization makes it highly effective for studying slow electrophysiological processes.
+**expoFitter** is a specialized tool for visualizing and fitting non-linear electrophysiological data, built using R, Shiny, and Flexdashboard.
+The tool provides robust methodologies for fitting current kinetics through single- and double-exponential models, allowing researchers to extract time constants and assess model fitness.
+Its robust non-linear least squares optimization (see Supp processes.

+In scientific applications, **expoFitter**, or its backend logic, has been used to analyze slow neuronal currents like the calcium-dependent potassium current ($I_{KCa}$; Ellison et al., in progress; Thuma et al., in progress).
+While it does not directly measure intracellular calcium ($[Ca^{2+}]_i$) dynamics, the tool’s modeling logic and extracted temporal information have served as indirect measures of $[Ca^{2+}]_i$ time-dependent changes in neurons of the lobster pyloric network, as demonstrated in ongoing research (Ellison et al., in progress; Thuma et al., in progress).

 # Tool Features